 NECESSITY, FUNCTION, AND CONFORMITY: KRS 194A.050(1) requires the secretary to promulgate administrative regulations necessary to implement programs mandated by federal law or to qualify for the receipt of federal funds and necessary to cooperate with other state and federal agencies for the proper administration of the cabinet and its programs.
 The Cabinet for Health and Family Services has the responsibility under the provisions of KRS Chapter 205 to administer the assistance program for the Kentucky Transitional Assistance Program, the block grant program funded pursuant to 42 U.S.C.
 601 to 619.
 KRS 205.200(2) and (7) require the secretary to promulgate administrative regulations prescribing the conditions of eligibility for public assistance, in conformity with the Social Security Act, 42 U.S.C.
 601 to 619, and federal regulations.
-KRS 205.2003 requires that a work program for a recipient of Kentucky Transitional Assistance Program be prescribed by administrative regulations.
-Pub.
-L. 109-171, effective October 1, 2006, reauthorized the Temporary Assistance for Needy Families Program known as the Kentucky Transitional Assistance Program in Kentucky.
-This administrative regulation sets forth the technical requirements of the Kentucky Works Program.
+KRS 205.2003 requires that a work program for a recipient of Kentucky Transitional Assistance Program (K-TAP) be prescribed by administrative regulations.
+This administrative regulation sets forth the technical requirements of the Kentucky Works Program (KWP).

 Section 1.
 Definitions.
 (1) "Affordable child care arrangements" means appropriate child care at a reasonable distance that is suitable and with a charge at or below the maximum provider payment rate pursuant to the Child Care and Development Fund plan.